Jenncscampbell/STAT545-hw-Campbell-Jennifer/README.md

 ### Exploring various plot types
 This was a lot of fun.
 I first just plotted the population and year and then once I realized that there were two population trends I tried to focus on just two countries likely to have different population trends.
 I then just poked around with some of the other data and continued to filter down groups to compare with.
 Please don't judge my plot decisions to harshly.
 I was really just playing around with things to do.
+After trying to compare more graphs next to each other I learned that you need to use facet_wrap when you have only a few graphs, facet_grid wont work

 ## I want to do more
 I understand that this is wrong an obviously gives you an incomplete output but I'm not entirely sure why.
 After the TAs advice here's what I think: